wso2/docs-is/en/docs/setup/configuring-the-primary-user-store.md

     Or you can configure your own custom user store manager as well [Writing a custom user store manager](../../setup/writing-a-custom-user-store-manager)

+    !!! tip
+        From WSO2 IS 5.10.0 onwards, all userstore managers have **`UniqueID`** prepended before the userstore manager name (e.g., **`UniqueIDJDBCUserStoreManager`**).
+When you are selecting the userstore manager, it is recommended to use these.

+        The userstore managers that donot have **`UniqueID`** as part of the userstore manager name are only available for backward compatibility purposes and can be used if you are migrating from a previous version of WSO2 Identity Server.

 2. Configure user store manager properties.
     In the following pages, you can find the information on the